 - Can you drink after tongue piercing?

-- Can you get cancer on your tongue?
+- Can you get ulcers on your tongue?

-- Can you get a piercing while pregnant?
+- Can you get a pimple on your tongue?

 - Can you get a lip piercing while pregnant?